-The EU Emergency Trust Fund for Africa has four lines of action, common to the three regions, as set out in our Strategic orientation document.
+The EU Emergency Trust Fund for Africa has four lines of action, common to the three regions, as set out in our strategy.